 - Every system with POPC

-If you select "Exact Match", the search will return only those simulations whose composition matches exactly the one you have build in the right panel.
+If you select "Exact Match", the search will return only those simulations whose composition matches exactly the one you have built in the right panel.
 If there is any other element in the simulation that you have not included in the search, it will not appear as a result.
 So, if you look for P28222 AND Serotonin, and select exact match, only those systems composed by P28222 and serotonin and nothing else will be retrieved; a system with P28222, water and serotonin will not be a result.

 You can search simulations without adding any elements.
 This will return every simulation we have in our database.
 You can still filter by any of the fields: Force Field, Software, etc.

-Element browser (A)
+1 Element browser

 Search the elements you want in the simulation, then click "Add to Search".